Ilnicki010/support-local-businesses-app/README.md

 - [ ] Do not use setState in componentDidUpdate. work-with-map branch need closer look and refactor ( zoom to the point feature)

 ### improvements
+- [ ] Map: auto-scale the map to match the actual results of the search so the used area is as big as possible
 - [ ] Need to add a captcha for the email submission
 - [ ] Find/scrape campaign info binded with a place and put it to the Airtable as a starting point
 - [ ] Update "Supported" logos on page with results of the ones you have supported already (for return visitors)